Dear Furless Friends,

 How We Can Help

 Your registration fee directly benefits the mountain gorillas.
-In addition, we suggest that each of you gorillas raise a minimum of $250.
+In addition, we suggest that each of you gorillas set a fundraising goal of $250.
 The process is easy, check out the Fundraising Toolkit for more information, fundraising instructions, a pledge form, and great pledge incentives.

 In difficult economic times your support is very important to the gorillas.
 Please help in any way you can.
 Thanks so much from all the gorillas!